hansenms/acs-utils/README.md

 kubectl get nodes
 ```

-You shoudl see something like:
+You should see something like:

 ```
 NAME                        STATUS    ROLES     AGE       VERSION